Search

 Back to top

-• Use absorbent paper towelling to remove blood or saliva.
+• Use an absorbent paper towel to remove blood or saliva.

 • Follow safe work procedures as stated in the safety data sheets (SDSs) for handling and disposal.